Clean install Windows 11 from USB flash drive

 If the device was already running Windows 11, the chances are that the newest version will be compatible with your hardware configuration.
 However, you can always check your computer’s tech specs in the Settings app, System Information, or via Command Prompt and PowerShell.

 Windows 11 also requires the Trusted Platform Module (TPM) 2.0 in the Unified Extensible Firmware Interface (UEFI).
-If your computer previously ran a different operating system, you may need to enable TPM 2.0 manually.
+If your computer previously ran a different operating system, you may need to manually enable TPM 2.0.

 You’ll also need a USB flash drive of at least 8GB of available storage.
-The operating system doesn’t require a specific type, meaning that you can use a Type-A or Type-C USB cable, and you can use virtually any brand, such as SanDisk, PNY, or Samsung.
-However, in my experience, using a known brand will offer the best experience.
+The operating system doesn’t require a specific type, so you can use a Type-A or Type-C USB cable and virtually any brand, such as SanDisk, PNY, or Samsung.
+However, in my experience, using a well-known brand offers the best experience.

 Furthermore, consider that many brands pre-configure their flash drives with security software and tools, which can sometimes cause problems.
 If the USB flash drive is not working correctly, you can clean and reformat it to ensure it works with the Media Creation Tool.